 Welcome to Mountain View Veterinary Services!

-Mountain View Veterinary Service today is a mixed animal practice providing on-farm and in-clinic health care.
+Mountain View Veterinary Service today is a mixed animal hospital providing on-farm and in-clinic health care.
 Our goal is to have well-educated clients providing better lives for their animal companions.
-Whether your animal has paws or hooves, we will do everything that we can to ensure that they receive the absolute best in veterinary care.
+Whether your animal has paws or hooves, we will do everything that we can to ensure that they receive the absolute best in vet care.

 Highly recommend.
 The staff and vets are very friendly not only great with the animal but the parents as well.
 The techs and vets are very knowledgeable and thorough.Kim F.

 The doctor on call was very nice and got me in to see my dog when I couldn't get anybody else to for a emergency.
 I am very gratefulEvelyn M.

 We have been using this vet for several years and have always been happy with them.
 Our dog had a growth that was growing rapidly and Dr. Andrew was very responsive to our concerns any time we would call in.
 He has great bedside manner and really shows care and concern for our pets.
 She is healing wonderfully from her surgery.Erin O.